Student Handbook & Policies

-Disability Support Services (DSS) of LCCC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA).
+Office of Student Accommodation (OSA) of LCCC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA).
 Title II states that “no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefit of the services, programs, or activities of a public entity, or be subject to discrimination by any such entity.”
 Refer to ADA Student Grievance Procedure in this handbook for information regarding the complaint process.
-Copies may also be obtained in Student Life or the Disability Support Services office.
+Copies may also be obtained in Student Life or the Office of Student Accommodation.

 Any individuals or organizations interested in advertising on campus must comply with the campus posting procedures, which are available in the Marketing & Communications Office.
 All materials, not produced by the LCCC Marketing and Communications Office, posted on campus bulletin boards must be approved by the Student Engagement & Diversity Office.
 Postings must be stamped by the Student Engagement & Diversity Office, or they will be removed.
 (Instructors’ bulletin boards are exempt.)
 Individuals and campus organizations are responsible for posting their materials appropriately on the designated bulletin boards.
 The metal posting strips located throughout the campus are to be used only to promote current, single-event advertisements scheduled within 10 days.
 Campus postings will be monitored, and inappropriate, improperly posted or outdated materials will be removed.